The national mission for art and culture in the public space

 Art in the public space: an essential democratic issue

-For the Minister of Culture and Communication, the issue of art and culture in the public space is a key democratic issue In particular, it refers to “ Learning about citizenship » and to « the encounter with social diversity».
+For the Minister of Culture and Communication, the issue of art and culture in the public space is an essential democratic issue ”, including a reference to “ the learning of citizenship » and to « the encounter with social diversity».
 This is why it has made it one of the major axes of its policy to promote new modes of access to culture.
 On 6 June, she announced increased state support for the circus arts sector.
 On 14 June, it detailed a series of measures aimed at developing interventions for art and culture in the public space.
-“At a time when the Freedom of Creation, Architecture and Heritage Act is being examined in Parliament, the public space is at the heart of reflection on the freedom of creation and dissemination”, She insured Audrey Azoulay.
+“At a time when the Freedom of Creation, Architecture and Heritage Act is being examined in Parliament, the public space is at the heart of reflection on the freedom of creation and dissemination”, insured Audrey Azoulay.

 11 measures for art in public spaces